 The elementary years are important for developing empathy and conscious awareness of others and the surrounding environment.
 Each week students spend at least one hour on community service projects such as school cleaning, yard work, garbage pick up, and more.

 Through TAA’s Student Association, students are involved in monthly community service projects that invite them to choose to deny themselves for the betterment of others.
-They collect toiletries for the homeless youth, collect cans and teddy bears for cancer pediatric patients, and more.
+They collect toiletries for homeless youth, collect canned goods for food banks, and donate teddy bears for cancer pediatric patients, plus a whole lot more.

 900 S. NEW HAVEN AVE, TULSA OK 741121-918-834-1107